About tour

 The Dyrfjöll Mountain Range

 Today, you can go hiking in the Dyrfjöll mountains.
-The natural scenery around Borgarfjordur Eystri is matchless, making it no wonder why this place is a favored holiday destination for Icelanders.
+The natural scenery around Borgarfjordur Eystri is matchless, making it no wonder that this place is a favored holiday destination for Icelanders.
 The Dyrfjöll mountain range is one of the most impressive mountain ranges in all of Iceland.
 It’s famously wild and beautiful from all four directions.

 Stórurð